theforeman/foreman_bootdisk/README.md

 ### Templates

-The templates used on the boot disks themselves are read-only so they can be updated in new versions of the plugin.
-To customise, copy the contents to a new template and set the name in Administer>Settings>Bootdisk.

 An OS iPXE provisioning template is required, see the list below for the name.
 Ensure the OSes are ticked under the Associations tab and that the iPXE template is selected under the Templates tab on the OS.